2013 Virginia gubernatorial election: By county and city

+By congressional district

+Despite losing the state, Cuccinelli won seven of 11 congressional districts, while McAuliffe won four, including one held by a Republican.

 Analysis

 The result was somewhat surprising because many polls showed McAuliffe with a larger margin of victory over Cuccinelli than he ended up with.
 The Libertarian candidate was seen as having a large impact on the polls, his presence complicating them and adding "uncertainty to the ballot test".
 The polling for the lieutenant governor and attorney general elections, which did not feature a third-party candidate, was much more accurate.
-Although Sarvis also under-performed, his performance was among the three strongest of any Libertarian candidate running in a gubernatorial election and the best result for a third-party candidate in Virginia since 1965.
+Although Sarvis also under-performed, this is the best result for a third-party candidate in Virginia since 1965.
+This is the first time since 1885 that a party was voted out of the governor's mansion after just one term.